marcusbianchi/recipeservice/README.md

 ```
 ## URLs
 - api/phases/{optional=startat}{optional=quantity}
-  - Get: Return List of Phaes
+  - Get: Return List of Phases
     - startat: represent where the list starts t the database (Default=0)
     - quantity: number of resuls in the query (Default=50)
   - Post: Create the Phase with the JSON in the body